 - Add Nutella or chocolate chunk in the center (optional).

-- Let the cake cool in the mug for 2 minutes while you prepare your toppings.
+- Let the brownie cool in the mug for 2 minutes while you prepare your toppings.

-- Top your mug cake with a big scoop of ice cream, caramel sauce, chocolate sauce, whipped cream, crushed toasted pecans, a crushed cookie, toffee or cherries.
+- Add Topping: Top your mug cake with a big scoop of ice cream, caramel sauce, chocolate sauce, whipped cream, crushed toasted pecans, a crushed cookie, toffee or cherries.
 Enjoy!

 Here are some other a la mode options, check it out!